pocofrosty/pocofrosty.github.io/content/post/setting-up-a-personal-website-with-hugo.md

 # Why Hugo?

-Static site generators are generally very popular options for personal websites in recent years.
+Static site generators are generally dvery popular options for personal websites in recent years.
 Their low floor and high ceiling let those with a range of programming experience customize easily.
 I choose Hugo due to its build speed (sporting build time in the milliseconds!) and theme ecosystem.
 I felt that writing articles in markdown was also very natural, coming from a LaTeX background.

 # Choosing a Theme